Commentary: Changing cycling's concussion culture | VeloNews.com

 The perspective may come across as callous, especially given the very public and grotesque nature of Skujins’s wreck.
 Yet without a specific rule change on the part of the UCI to require medical training for mechanics and neutral drivers, this situation is unlikely to change.
 And new rules may not do much to prevent a situation like the one we saw on Monday, so long as riders want to win.

 I first reported on concussions in cycling in 2012 for a story in The Wall Street Journal, and have followed the sport’s protocols with head injuries since then.
-The UCI has adopted the Standardized Assessment of Concussion (SCAT 3) guidelines, and many teams now carry laminated note cards that explain how to assess a rider for a head injury.
+The UCI has adopted the Standardized Assessment of Concussion (SCAT 3) guidelines.
+Many teams now carry laminated note cards that explain how to assess a rider for a head injury.
 Members of USA Cycling’s national team who suffer head injuries must take an online cognitive test before returning to racing.

 Yet cycling’s hard-man culture still exists, and it is far more powerful than any UCI bylaw or laminated card.
-When a rider crashes during a race, his (or her) immediate reaction is to still jump back on the bicycle and continue racing, so long as his or her body is not completely broken.
-While the sport can enact new rules to try and curb situations like the one we saw on Monday, the only thing that is going to eliminate this problem is a complete change in culture, similar to what the sport has seen with performance-enhancing drug use.
+When a rider crashes during a race, his (or her) immediate reaction is to still jump back on the bicycle and continue racing.
+The sport could enact new rules to try and curb situations like the one we saw on Monday.
+The only thing that is going to eliminate this problem is a complete change in culture, similar to what the sport has seen with performance-enhancing drug use.

 In an informal survey of present and retired riders at the Tour of California’s start line, most said they had, at some point, suffered a head injury.
 Some said they continued riding afterward.
 Riders told of zigzagging across the road after a crash.
 Sky rider Ian Boswell said he was unconscious for five minutes after suffering a head injury ahead of the 2010 Tour l’Avenir.
 He raced the next day, and had to carve out a section of his helmet to accommodate his swollen ear.